Dfpg Investments LLC Cuts Stake in Abbott Laboratories (NYSE:ABT)

 The company also recently disclosed a quarterly dividend, which will be paid on Monday, November 16th.
 Stockholders of record on Thursday, October 15th will be paid a dividend of $0.36 per share.
 The ex-dividend date is Wednesday, October 14th.
 This represents a $1.44 dividend on an annualized basis and a dividend yield of 1.33%.
 Abbott Laboratories’s dividend payout ratio is currently 44.44%.

 ABT has been the subject of a number of research analyst reports.
-SVB Leerink increased their price target on shares of Abbott Laboratories from $97.00 to $110.00 and gave the company a “market perform” rating in a report on Friday, July 17th.
-Morgan Stanley increased their price target on shares of Abbott Laboratories from $106.00 to $112.00 and gave the company an “overweight” rating in a report on Thursday, August 27th.
+Wolfe Research initiated coverage on shares of Abbott Laboratories in a report on Friday, September 11th.
+They issued an “outperform” rating and a $124.00 price target for the company.
+Goldman Sachs Group set a $94.00 price target on shares of Abbott Laboratories and gave the company a “sell” rating in a report on Wednesday, September 2nd.
 JPMorgan Chase & Co. increased their price target on shares of Abbott Laboratories from $110.00 to $125.00 and gave the company an “overweight” rating in a report on Friday, October 9th.
-Wells Fargo & Company increased their price target on shares of Abbott Laboratories from $120.00 to $122.00 and gave the company an “overweight” rating in a report on Wednesday, October 7th.
-Finally, Credit Suisse Group increased their price objective on shares of Abbott Laboratories from $109.00 to $136.00 and gave the company an “outperform” rating in a research note on Monday, August 31st.
+Argus increased their price target on shares of Abbott Laboratories from $110.00 to $125.00 in a report on Thursday, July 23rd.
+Finally, Zacks Investment Research upgraded shares of Abbott Laboratories from a “hold” rating to a “buy” rating and set a $116.00 price target for the company in a report on Monday.
 Two equities research analysts have rated the stock with a sell rating, four have given a hold rating and thirteen have assigned a buy rating to the company’s stock.
 The stock has an average rating of “Buy” and an average target price of $114.44.

 In related news, EVP Daniel Gesua Sive Salvadori sold 42,479 shares of Abbott Laboratories stock in a transaction on Thursday, August 27th.
 The shares were sold at an average price of $111.86, for a total value of $4,751,700.94.
 Following the completion of the sale, the executive vice president now owns 144,912 shares in the company, valued at $16,209,856.32.
 The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
 Also, Director Roxanne S. Austin sold 6,844 shares of Abbott Laboratories stock in a transaction on Wednesday, July 22nd.
 The stock was sold at an average price of $99.80, for a total transaction of $683,031.20.
 Following the completion of the sale, the director now owns 40,043 shares of the company’s stock, valued at approximately $3,996,291.40.
 The disclosure for this sale can be found here.
 Insiders have sold 114,771 shares of company stock worth $12,220,943 in the last quarter.
 Insiders own 1.70% of the company’s stock.